 fmax = Highest daily frequency of all visitors, ignoring the top 5% of values

-Intensity indicates the average amount of page views per visit from the first visit until today.
-Value is 100 for the visitors with the highest intensity average since their first visit in your universe, leaving out the top 5% of outliers.
-Value is 0 for visitors with an average intensity of (almost) 0 per day since their first visit.
+Intensity indicates the average number of page views per visit from the person's first visit until today.
+This value is 100 for visitors with the highest intensity average since their first visit in your universe, leaving out the top 5% of outliers.
+This value is 0 for visitors with an average intensity of (almost) 0 per day since their first visit.

 in = round((pn / pmax) * 10)